ekrunch/ioRtCW-server-docker/README.md

 # **WARNING : Documentation is still a WIP**

-This is a container build / compose set up for the Return to Castle Wolfenstein dedicated server.
+This is a container build / Docker Compose set up for the Return to Castle Wolfenstein dedicated server.
 The build uses the "ioRtCW" server from [ioRtCW](https://github.com/iortcw/iortcw) project.

 The goal is to allow a user to provide the necessary PK3 files that cannot be distributed, optionally a server config, an run a RtCW compatible game server.
 A friend and I started this and I decided to publish the code so others could enjoy.